Fatal Accident Compensation Claims

 At Work

-Section 2 of the Health and Safety at Work etc. Act 1974 (HASAWA) states that employers owe their employees a duty of care.
-This means that employers must take reasonable steps to reduce workplace risks.
+Under Section 2 of the Health and Safety at Work etc. Act 1974 (HASAWA) , employers must take reasonable and practicable steps to keep employees safe from harm.
+This is so they uphold their legal duty of care.

-If the deceased’s employer did not take reasonable steps to reduce workplace risks, and your loved one died as a result of an accident at work, then a claim could be made on their behalf.
+If the deceased’s employer did not take the right measures to reduce workplace risks, and your loved one died as a result of the accident at work, then a claim could be made on their behalf.
 Speak with a member of our team today to discuss proving liability for a fatal workplace accident.

 On the Roads